 Fructose Free Chocolate Cake

-Also required: a 20 cm removable cake tin (spring form), 2 bowls and an electric mixer.
+Also required: a 23 cm removable cake spring form, 2 bowls and an electric mixer.

-Optional (Cherries contain low fructose): 1 cup morello cherries (frozen or fresh), stones removed.
+Optional (Cherries contain fructose): 1 cup Morello cherries (frozen or fresh), stones removed.

-1. Preheat oven to 180c degrees.
-Make a single layer a piece of baking paper for the base of the springform and a double layer wide to cover the sides.
+1. Preheat oven to 180C/356F degrees.
+Make a single layer of baking paper for the base of the springform and double layer wide to cover the sides.

-3. Using an electric mixer beat egg yolks until creamy.
-Add all the remaining chocolate mixture and continue mixing on the medium speed until completely incorporated.
+4. Using an electric mixer beat egg yolks until creamy.
+Gradually add and continue mixing all the remaining chocolate mixture then almond flour until well incorporated.

-4. Place egg whites in a second bowl and let the mixer run until soft peaks form.
+5. Place the egg whites in a second bowl and let the mixer run until soft peaks form.

-6. Dividing into three portions, gradually and gently fold the egg whites into the prepared chocolate-almond mixture through in a figure of eight movement with a large spatula.
+6. By dividing egg whites into three portions, gradually and gently fold the egg whites into the prepared chocolate-almond mixture through in a figure of eight movement with a large spatula.

-8. Let it cool approximately to the body temperature before removing from the form.
-Once cake is on the platter, spread the saved 1/4 cup of chocolate on top of the cake.
+8. Let the cake cool approximately to the body temperature before removing it from the form.
+Once cake is on the platter, spread the saved coconut chocolate on top of the cake.
 It should melt and run through the sides of the cake.

 Copyright © MagicTableCloth